 - is likely to have a significant effect on the community.

-- Any minor amendment to this Policy may be authorised by the corporate legal and democratic services manager in consultation with the chairman of the Licensing and Enforcement Committee.
+- Any minor amendment to this Policy may be authorised by the Strategic Lead, Licensing and Governance in consultation with the chairman of the Licensing and Enforcement Committee.

 Exchange of Information